 Ensuring a Future for a Rich Heritage

-WMF’s Jewish Heritage Program leads international efforts to preserve cultural heritage sites around the world, particularly in places where local resources and fundraising capacities are limited.
-The program’s four major objectives are:
+The Jewish Heritage Program leads international efforts to preserve places associated with Jewish communities.
+The program’s primary objectives are:

-- To strengthen the capacities of local Jewish communities to act as stewards for these sites
+- To strengthen the capacity of local communities to act as stewards of these places;